-These cherry fudge thumbprints are like a decadent brownie with a tart center, perfect for Valentine’s day!
+These cherry fudge thumbprints are like a decadent brownie with a tart center, perfect for Valentine’s day or holiday baking!

 I got to eat at the CIA (Culinary Institute of America, not the secret spy organization) this weekend and watch burnt orange ice cream get made table-side with liquid nitrogen in a customized hand-crank Kitchen Aid mixer.